pivotal/docs-tap/getting-started.md

 * [Observing and Troubleshooting](scst-scan/observing.md)

-## Section 5: Advanced Use Cases - Services Journey
+## <a id='advanced-uses'><a/> Section 5: Advanced Use Cases - Services Journey

+This section has procedures for several advanced use cases, as followed by people of different roles.

 ### Overview